Select Page

 Adoption Levels

-• $50 Adopt a Hatchling*: All of the above, plus the opportunity to help release a head starter at a special terrapin release event during the summer, a special adoption sticker, and recognition in our annual Terrapin e-newsletter for your contribution.
+• $50 Adopt a Hatchling*: All of the above, plus a special adoption sticker, recognition in our annual terrapin e-newsletter, and the opportunity to help release a head starter at a special terrapin release event during the summer, which includes free general admission on this summer release date.

-• $150 Adopt a Headstarter*: All of the above, plus an “I Brake for Turtles” magnet and information about the background and activities of an individual tagged terrapin.
+• $150 Adopt a Headstarter*: All of the above, plus an “I Brake for Turtles” magnet, or a DBT car magnet, a DBT tote bag, and information about the background and activities of an individual tagged terrapin.

 Return to Adoption options